milosimpson/milosimpson.github.io/theSetup.md

 # The Setup

-Documenting how I setup all the things.
+Place to document how various things are setup that is "latest" configuration.

 <ul>
 {% for page in site.theSetup %}